-- Support and deliver a peer support system to provide our young people with a voice and initiatives to take action against bullying. - Strives to provide other young people with the confidence and ideas to lead their school's anti-bullying work, to enabling them to create emotionally healthy relationships founded on concern for others and empathy for others people's feelings. - Provide ideas and support to change the way the whole school approaches and perceives bullying. - Believe in preventing bullying in school before it happens, rather than solely dealing with its consequences. - To empower young people and staff members by providing knowledge of what bullying is and how to tackle it. - Abide by the pupils and schools Anti Bullying Policy. - Support the Anti Bullying Lead to achieve the ABQM Quality mark for the school. - Swap ideas via Teams and report incidents they witness or being reported to them. - Actively participate in training provided.
+- Support and deliver a peer support system to provide our young people with a voice and initiatives to take action against bullying. - Strives to provide other young people with the confidence and ideas to lead their school's anti-bullying work, to enabling them to create emotionally healthy relationships founded on concern for others and empathy for others people's feelings. - Provide ideas and support to change the way the whole school approaches and perceives bullying. - Believe in preventing bullying in school before it happens, rather than solely dealing with its consequences. - To empower young people and staff members by providing knowledge of what bullying is and how to tackle it. - Attend meetings led by the Anti-bullying lead and participate in training. - Abide by the pupils and schools Anti Bullying Policy. - Support the Anti Bullying lead to achieve and sustain the Anti-Bullying Quality Marks for the school. - Swap ideas via Teams and report incidents they witness or being reported to them.